smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 The markup for an image includes a reference to at least one part that includes the binary data to describe your image.
 For a complex image, this can be hundreds of pages of markup and you can't edit it.
 Since you don't ever have to touch the binary part(s), you can simply collapse it if you're using a structured editor such as Visual Studio, so that you can still easily review and edit the rest of the package.

 If you check out the example markup for the simple image shown earlier in Figure 3, available in the previously-referenced code sample [Word-Add-in-Load-and-write-Open-XML](https://github.com/OfficeDev/Word-Add-in-Load-and-write-Open-XML), you'll see that the markup for the image in document.xml includes size and position information as well as a relationship reference to the part that contains the binary image data.
-That reference is included in the **&lt;a:blip&gt;** tag, as follows:
+That reference is included in the **a:blip** tag, as follows: